irfan-hossain/DAQ/README.md

 |REFS1|REFS0|ADLAR|--|MUX3|MUX2|MUX1|MUX0|
 |0|0|1|--|0|0|0|0|

 **[7:6]** Sets the reference voltage.
-This configuration sets the reference voltage to the internal reference voltage of the Arduino Uno.
+This configuration sets the reference voltage to the AREF pin.
+For now the 5V output pin is connected to AREF.

 **[ 5 ]** Left shifts the 10 bit conversion result so the ADCH register contains an 8-bit result from the ADC.
 Example:
 * ADLAR = 0, ADCH = ---- --11, ADCL = 1011 0101